Advertisement

 What if my flight is cancelled?

-If you still want to fly, you have a legal right to be rebooked onto a replacement flight.
+If you still want to fly, you have a legal right to be rebooked onto a replacement outbound flight.

 Are there any exceptions?

-Exactly what this includes can vary, but it usually applies in the case of political instability that affects flights, unforeseen safety risks, extreme weather events, and occasionally strikes.
-They are judged on a case-by-case basis.
+These are judged on a case-by-case basis.
 It's the airline that needs to prove that the circumstances were unavoidable, and if you think they are wrong in their decision, you can escalate the dispute.

 Photo: Andreas Solaro/AFP

 If the extraordinary circumstances apply to your flight, you are not entitled to compensation from the airline but may still be covered by any travel insurance policy you have (often included as an add-on to home insurance policies).
 It's therefore worth getting in touch with your insurance provider to explain the situation.
+You may also be able to claim a refund from your credit card company.

 How do I make my application?